kipfstuhl/coupling_scripts/README.md

 HOW TO USE
 ---
-The functions of *feamat* must be before hand included by running the run_addpaths.m script in the root of the project.
+The functions of *feamat* must be beforehand included by running the run_addpaths.m script in the root of the project.
 The repository is structured in multiple folders, each containing the scripts for generating the figures of a particular section of the paper.
 Each script is commented, such that it should be possible to follow the steps without knowledge of the underlying *feamat* functions